 Rock Blaster is a hands-on spell that blasts enemies into the ground, causing large AoE damage.
 Go to the Dragonburnt Ruins in the shallow lake just to the east of The First Step in Limgrave.
 Head down the steps in the middle, open the door, and then open the tempting treasure chest.

 The chest will, in fact, be a teleport to the Sellia Crystal Tunnel.
 If you're in the early game, take care of high level enemies, and sprint past them to the end of the tunnels and up a ladder that takes you into a cavern on the left.
+If you find yourself stuck or lost, we've a step by step guide to traversing Sellia Crystal Tunnel and collecting all of its loot.

 In the shacks here, there will be a chest that contains Rock Blaster.

 Astrologers rejoice!
-The starting spell that class receives - Glintstone pebble - is a fantastic single target spell for the early game, able to quickly and easily take out regular enemies without spending too much FP or taking too long to cast.
+The starting spell that class receives - Glintstone Pebble - is a fantastic single target spell for the early game, able to quickly and easily take out regular enemies without spending too much FP or taking too long to cast.

 If you’re not an Astrologer, you can buy this spell from either Sorceress Sellen in the Ruins Cellar in the east of Limgrave, north of the Bridge of Sacrifice.
 They’re sitting in their own personal study past the pumpkin head boss.